 - Selfishness.

 - Forcing others to respect you.

-- Lack of responsibility.

-- Lack of leadership manners.
+- Lack of leadership manner.

-- Looking down on others.
+- Looking down on otherss

-- Unfairness.
+- Unfairness...

-What are you doing to continue to excel as a leader (leadership tips in doing business and promoting women's economic empowerment or gender equality)?
+What are you doing to continue to excel as a leader (leadership tips in doing businesse and promoting Women's economic empowerment or gender equality)?

-- · Know who you are.
+- Know who you are.

 - Understand and accept reality.

 - Be fair and equitable to all.

 - Manage challenges by putting gender sensitive issues at the core of work.

 - Build trust, confidence and encouragement.

-- Hold to ethics and courtesy.
+- Hold ethic manners.

-- Create a culture of unity and recognition of doing good for soci-
+- Create a culture of unity and recognition of good doing for soci-

-What makes Cambodia culture unique and how do you think Cambodia can thrive in this age of entrepreneurship & dynamic leadership?
+What makes the Cambodia culture unique and how do you think Cambodia can thrive in this age of entrepreneurship & dynamic leadership?